About DCMI

 The Digital Culture and Media Initiative encourages thoughtful analysis of today’s device-littered planet; retrospective study through the lens of cyberculture of prior moments in the histories of computation; and speculative scholarly visions of the mediated future.

-The present historical moment is marked by an urgent, if somewhat belated, analysis of digital technologism.
-The DCMI contributes to this analysis by supporting research and coursework in the Department of English, in digital studies as well as in literary theory, science and technology studies, rhetoric, film and media, social movement history, political and cultural economy, visual studies, sound studies, and textual studies, each of which bears a long-established intimacy with the digital.
+The present historical moment is marked by an urgent, if somewhat belated and occasionally opportunistic, analysis of digital technologism.
+The DCMI contributes to this analysis by supporting research and coursework in the Department of English, in digital studies as well as in literary theory, histories of science and technology, rhetoric, film and media, social movement history, political economy, gender and sexuality studies, visual studies, studies of race and ethnicity, sound studies, and textual studies, each of which bears a long-established intimacy with the digital.
 As well, the DCMI supports work that looks beyond these fields and their moment: toward past worlds, where conceptual affordances of digital studies might now retroactively refine or reshape our comprehension of nondigital linguistic and technological forms; and toward worlds to come, as the human-machine entanglement grows increasingly complex, and increasingly resistant to its emplacement in any easy narrative of either salvation or ruin.

 The Digital Culture and Media Initiative is a project of the Department of English in the College of the Liberal Arts.